-We record this information for each batch and make it available for every unique bottle of Cultured Oil.
+We record this information for each batch and make it available for every unique bottle of Zero Acre oil.
 That’s a level of transparency that doesn’t exist with any other oil.

-Every bottle of Cultured Oil is low in linoleic acid and free of GMOs, pesticides or herbicides, solvents like hexane, and major food allergens like gluten, soy, corn, and peanuts.
+Every bottle of Zero Acre oil is low in linoleic acid and free of GMOs, pesticides or herbicides, solvents like hexane, and major food allergens like gluten, soy, corn, and peanuts.

 Our hunter-gatherer ancestors did not use cooking oil.

 They hunted wooly mammoths, caught fish, dug up root vegetables, and picked fruit.
 Vegetable oils do not offer us any key nutrients that we need to survive as a species.

 One solution to the problem of vegetable oils would be for everyone across the globe to simply consume less and stop eating vegetable oils altogether, and not replace them with anything.
 If it were realistic, it would be an effective solution.
 However, it’s not realistic, nor something we could expect to happen any time soon.

 We live in a world of french fries, fried chicken, stir-fries, deep-fries, salad dressings, chicken nuggets, tortilla chips, and curries that call for liquid oil.